-In my previous blog, I discussed the Concept of Design and Engineering Design Process.
+In my previous blog from AutoCAD Course in Pune, I discussed the Concept of Design and Engineering Design Process.
 In this blog, I’m going to discuss the most important skill required by a Design Engineer to transform an Idea into Reality.
 This is the ability to create and read Engineering Drawing.
 Engineering Drawing is often called as a technical drawing.
-Through this blog, I’ll explain the basics of engineering drawing techniques.
+Through this blog within AutoCAD Classes in Pune, I’ll explain the basics of engineering drawing techniques.
 If you want to read my previous blog on Engineering Design Process.

 So let’s start with the most basic and important question.